v-raja/explore/README.md

 # 🍝 Code

 Code from random (old/incomplete) projects to explore different languages, algorithms, and CS concepts.
-Does not reflect how I currently code/contribute to professtional projects.
+Does not reflect how I currently code/contribute to projects.

 ## Contents
 ### algorithms